jiakaiBot/deCloudflare/cloudflare_users/cloudflare_supporter.md

 | ![](../image/bully.jpg) | ![](../image/runbeforeitstoolate.jpg) |

-## Supporters
+## Supporting CloudFlare

 [//]: # (do not edit this line; cflovers)

 ```
 If you have a fucking problem with this list think about what you did.
-If you strongly believe you are innocent write a comment to issue #15.
+If you strongly believe you are innocent write a comment to issue.
 Do not create new issue or we will close it as duplicate.
 ```